xrdocs/application-hosting/_blogs/2018-05-01-anatomy-of-a-network-app-xr-auditor.md

 ---
 published: true
 date: '2018-05-01 20:39 -0700'
-title: >-
-  Anatomy of a Network App:   "xr-auditor",  python based model-driven auditing solution for IOS-XR
+title: 'Anatomy of a Network App:   "xr-auditor"'
 author: Akshat Sharma
 excerpt: >-
-  We walk through the drivers behind the creation of an auditing app that can periodically collect information from XR LXC, Admin LXC and Host Shells of IOS-XR 6.1.2+  and stream out a schema-based XML dump of the linux environment state to a remote server over SSH.
+  A python-based, model-driven auditing solution for IOS-XR:  We walk through the drivers behind the creation of an auditing app that can periodically collect information from XR LXC, Admin LXC and Host Shells of IOS-XR 6.1.2+ and stream out a schema-based XML dump of the linux environment state to a remote server over SSH.
 tags:
   - vagrant
   - iosxr